Happy St. Patrick's Day! Sláinte!

 Of my eight great-grandparents, three are of full Irish ancestry.
 Using my basic math skills, that makes me 3/8ths Irish.
 In other words, 37.5% of my DNA is probably* green.

-*No scientific sources for that fact!
+*No scientific basis for that fact.

 from County Tyrone

 oldest known ancestor is Daniel McBride, born circa 1805